Face Mask Requirements

 Enhanced Safety Guidelines: Your safety is our top priority.
 We have made some changes to protect you and to prevent the spread of infection.
 We will continue to monitor the situation and adjust our protocols for your safety.

-Front Entrance Screening and Face Masks Provided: A screener at the front entrance will ask you questions about your health status, take your temperature, and provide you with a surgical face mask to wear at all times.
-Wearing a face mask is the law in Michigan.
+Face Masks Provided and Required: Wearing a face mask in a healthcare setting is required by MIOSHA.
+We can provide with a face mask if you need one.
 We must refuse entry and service if you do not comply.
 We have a separate, dedicated entrance and exam room for patients suspected of having COVID-19.

 Personal Protective Equipment: Our providers and staff wear surgical masks at all times.
 During direct patient care they will also wear a face shield or goggles.
 You may also see them wearing additional personal protective equipment like gloves, gowns, N95 masks or other equipment to keep you safe and to limit their exposure to infectious diseases.

 Waiting Room Precautions: Plexiglass shields are in place at our registration desks.
 Please keep 6 feet of social distancing between individuals.
 We have signage to remind you and our waiting rooms are set up accordingly.
 There are also separate areas for sick and well patients.